 Regulatory Framework for ECPAs

-The Conservation Regulations affect development and maintenance standards of new and replanted vineyards on land slopes greater than 5 percent.
-Prior to the development of new vineyards on slopes greater than 5 percent, an engineered ECPA must first be reviewed and approved by Director of Planning, Building and Environmental Services (PBES).
+The Conservation Regulations affect the development and maintenance standards of new and replanted vineyards on land slopes greater than 5%.
+Prior to the development of new vineyards on slopes greater than 5%, an engineered Erosion Control Plan and Approval (ECPA) must first be reviewed and approved by the Director of Planning, Building and Environmental Services (PBES).
 Ongoing environmental benefits of the Conservation Regulations go far beyond the soil loss issue protecting valuable natural resources.
 Specifically, they provide for stream setbacks based on a sliding scale directly correlated to the slope of the land adjacent to the stream or waterway.
 These setbacks are primarily intended to be protective of water quality, aquatic habitats, and special-status fish species, but they also provide for significant terrestrial habitat preservation and wildlife movement.

-Numerous resource topics are required to be analyzed as part of an IS/ND or MND or EIR.
-The significant resource topics that are often associated with vineyard ECPAs generally include groundwater, hydrology/water quality, biological resources, soils and geology, archaeology, traffic, air quality and greenhouse gases.
+Numerous resource topics are required to be analyzed as part of an IS/ND or IS/MND or EIR.
+The significant resource topics that are often associated with vineyard ECPAs generally include groundwater, hydrology/water quality, biological resources, soils and geology, archaeology, traffic, air quality, and greenhouse gases.

 In order for a project to qualify for a categorical exemption, the following criteria must be met:

-- Located in a drainage 5½ percent or less of which is known to have been converted to vineyard since 1993;
+- Located in a drainage 5½% or less of which is known to have been converted to the vineyard since 1993

-There are no public noticing requirements or comment period associated with a categorical exemption.
+There are no public noticing requirements or comment periods associated with a categorical exemption.
 However, pursuant to Section 15300.2 of the CEQA Guidelines a categorical exemption shall not be used for an activity where there is a reasonable possibility that the activity will have a significant effect on the environment due to unusual circumstances.
 By way of example, if a project meets the required criteria, but it happens to be located within an area containing special status species, the presence of those species would constitute a significant and a categorical exemption could not be used.
-In this case an Initial Study/Negative Declaration or Mitigated Negative Declaration would need to be prepared.
+In this case, an IS/ND or IS/MND would need to be prepared.

 A public agency shall prepare or have prepared a proposed negative declaration or mitigated negative declaration for a project subject to CEQA when: